survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take some pain out of the release process while automating a part of it.
 For instance, it is able to detect possible breaking changes and generate changelogs.

-T> A tool known as [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
+T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
 Sometimes it's easy to overlook some use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.

 ### Respect the SemVer